fluidself/fluidself.org/_books/self-help/how-to-live-on-24-hours-a-day.md

 A life in which conduct does not fairly well accord with principles is a silly life; and that conduct can only be made to accord with principles by means of daily examination, reflection, and resolution.

 Books are valuable.
-But no reading of books will take the place of a daily, candid, honest examination of what one has recently done, and what one is about to do--of a steady looking at one's self in the face (disconcerting though the sight may be).
+But no reading of books will take the place of a daily, candid, honest examination of what one has recently done, and what one is about to do—of a steady looking at one's self in the face (disconcerting though the sight may be).

 1. Define the direction and scope of your efforts.
 Choose a limited period, or a limited subject, or a single author.
 Say to yourself: "I will know something about the French Revolution, or the rise of railways, or the works of John Keats."
 And during a given period, to be settled beforehand, confine yourself to your choice.
 There is much pleasure to be derived from being a specialist.